daboe01/CPTextView/README.md

 online demo is at <http://aug-fancy.ukl.uni-freiburg.de/CPTextView>

-please fork and pull to help out!
+please fork and help out!